MfN-Berlin/AnimalAudiogramDatabase/CLONE.md

 # Settings
 Copy the file `env.tpl` to `.env` and set passwords or alternatively obtain a configuration file.

+Copy the `.env` file to the Admin/src directory

+`cp .env Admin/src/`

-Copy the `.env` file to the API directory
+Copy the `.env` file to the API/src/API directory

-`cp .env API/src/API/api.ini`
+`cp .env API/src/API`

 # Backend configuration
 Obtain a SQL dump of the audiogram data, e.g. from a backup.
 Copy the dump to the database container